Rmot1202/Food-Menu-Website/README.md

     cd food-menu-website
     ```

 3. Open the `Home.html` file in your browser to view the website.
+Make sure to replace the API key in the JavaScript file with your own Spoonacular API key.

 ## Project Structure